-Thailand’s former Prime Minister Thaksin Shinawatra to be freed: Reports
+Thailand’s former Prime Minister Thaksin Shinawatra to be freed

-Justice minister says Thaksin was one of 930 inmates given parole on Tuesday with release expected after February 17.
+Prime Minister Srettha Thavisin says Thaksin will be ‘normal citizen’ after release, expected after February 17.

-Thailand’s jailed former Prime Minister Thaksin Shinawatra is set to be freed, according to local media reports.
+Thailand’s jailed former Prime Minister Thaksin Shinawatra is set to be freed.

-Thaksin, 74, who was jailed for eight years for abuse of power before a royal pardon reduced the term to one year, was granted release on the basis of his age and health, Thai media reported on Tuesday, citing Justice Minister Tawee Sodsong.
+Thaksin, 74, who was jailed for eight years for abuse of power before a royal pardon reduced the term to one year, was granted release on parole, Prime Minister Srettha Thavisin told reporters on Tuesday.

 Keep readinglist of 4 items